qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The renderer is responsible for drawing a feature together with the correct symbol.
 There are four types of renderers: single symbol, categorized, graduated and rule-based.
-There is no continuous color renderer, because it is in fact only a special case of the graduated renderer.
-The categorized and graduated renderers can be created by specifying a symbol and a color ramp - they will set the colors for symbols appropriately.
+There is no continuous colour renderer, because it is in fact only a special case of the graduated renderer.
+The categorized and graduated renderers can be created by specifying a symbol and a colour ramp - they will set the colours for symbols appropriately.
 For point layers, there is a point displacement renderer available.
 For each data type (points, lines and polygons), vector symbol layer types are available.
 Depending on the chosen renderer, the :guilabel:`Style` menu provides different